vicenteguerra/git-deploy/README.md

 A PHP script to automatically pull from a repository to a web server (using a webhook on GitLab, GitHub or Bitbucket).

 You can configure which branch this script pulls from.
-This utility is useful for both development and production servers.
+This script is useful for both development and production servers.

 ---